siberoloji/siberoloji.github.io/content/en/docs/kalibook/Chapter 1-Kali Tools/620-2025-02-12-certipy-ad-on-kali-linux-tools-a-comprehensive-guide.md

 In the world of cybersecurity and penetration testing, attacking Active Directory (AD) environments is a key focus for ethical hackers and security professionals.
 Microsoft Active Directory is widely used by organizations to manage users, computers, and resources, making it a prime target for adversaries.
 Kali Linux, a premier penetration testing distribution, offers a variety of tools for assessing AD security.
 Among these tools, **Certipy-AD** has emerged as a crucial utility for exploiting AD Certificate Services.

-This blog post will explore **Certipy-AD**, its functionalities, installation, and how to use it effectively in penetration testing scenarios on Kali Linux.
+This article will explore **Certipy-AD**, its functionalities, installation, and how to use it effectively in penetration testing scenarios on Kali Linux.

 ---